gauntface/web-push-book/content/subscribing-a-user.md

 The concern was that developers could do nasty things like track a user's location on an ongoing basis without the user knowing.

-To avoid this scenario and to give spec authors time to consider how best to support this feature, the `userVisibleOnly` option was added and passing in a value of `true` is a symbolic agreement with the browser that the web app will show a notification every time a push is received (i.e. no silent push).
+To avoid this scenario and to give spec authors time to consider how best to support this feature, the `userVisibleOnly` option was added and passing in a value of `true` is a symbolic agreement with the browser that the web app will show a notification every time a push is received (i.e., no silent push).

-At the moment you **must** pass in a value of `true`.
+At the moment, you **must** pass in a value of `true`.
 If you don't include the `userVisibleOnly` key or pass in `false` you'll get the following error:

 > Chrome currently only supports the Push API for subscriptions that will result in user-visible messages.
 You can indicate this by calling `pushManager.subscribe({userVisibleOnly: true})` instead.
 See [https://goo.gl/yqv4Q4](https://goo.gl/yqv4Q4) for more details.

 It's currently looking like blanket silent push will never be implemented in Chrome.
-Instead, spec authors are exploring the notion of a budget API which will allow web apps a certain number of silent push messages based on the usage of a web app.
+Instead, spec authors are exploring the notion of a budget API, which will allow web apps a certain number of silent push messages based on the usage of a web app.

-Firefox doesn't require `userVisibleOnly`, however Firefox does have some notion of a budget behind the scenes but there isn't much detail beyond it expiring `PushSubscription`'s if the budget it gets too low.
+Firefox doesn't require `userVisibleOnly`; however, Firefox does have some notion of a budget behind the scenes, but there isn't much detail beyond it expiring `PushSubscription`'s if the budget it gets too low.
 This is most likely calculated by the number of interactions a user has with notifications displayed.

 ### applicationServerKey Option

 We briefly mentioned the notion "application server keys" in the previous section.
 "Application server keys" are used by a push service to identify the application subscribing a user and ensure that the same application is messaging that user.

 Application server keys are a public and private key pair that are unique to your application.
-The private key should be kept a secret to your application and the public key can be shared freely.
+The private key should be kept a secret to your application, and the public key can be shared freely.

 The `applicationServerKey` option passed into the `subscribe()` call is the application's public key.
 The browser passes this onto a push service when subscribing the user, meaning the push service can tie your application's public key to the user's `PushSubscription`.

 The diagram below illustrates these steps.

-1. Your web app is loaded in a browser and you call `subscribe()`, passing in your public application server key.
+1. Your web app is loaded in a browser, and you call `subscribe()`, passing in your public application server key.
 1. The browser then makes a network request to a push service who will generate an endpoint, associate this endpoint with the applications public key and return the endpoint to the browser.
 1. The browser will add this endpoint to the `PushSubscription`, which is returned via the `subscribe()` promise.

-![Illustration of the public application server key is used in subscribe method.](/images/svgs/application-server-key-subscribe.svg)
+![Illustration of the public application server key is used in subscribe method.](/images/svgs/application-server-key-subscribe.svg) a

-When you later want to send a push message, you'll need to create an **Authorization** header which will contain information signed with your application server's **private key**.
+When you later want to send a push message, you'll need to create an **Authorization** header, which will contain information signed with your application server's **private key**.
 When the push service receives a request to send a push message, it can validate this signed **Authorization** header by looking up the public key linked to the endpoint receiving the request.
-If the signature is valid the push service knows that it must have come from the application server with the **matching private key**.
-It's basically a security measure that prevents anyone else sending messages to an application's users.
+If the signature is valid, the push service knows that it must have come from the application server with the **matching private key**.
+It's basically a security measure that prevents anyone else from sending messages to an application's users.

 ![Illustration of how the private application server key is used when sending a message.](/images/svgs/application-server-key-send.svg)